Aktion Rheinland: The situation in April 1945

-The Second World War seemed to be lost for Germany.
+The Second World War seemed to be lost for Germany by early April 1945.
 The Allied invasion had taken place, the Wehrmacht was defeated and was in retreat.
 Since May 1940 Allied air raids had killed more than 500,000 civilians, and damaged or destroyed 90 percent of the buildings.
 On 12 June 1943, they had deliberately ignited a firestorm.
 By April 1945 further warfare appeared hopeless to many in the population.

 Düsseldorf had been a front-line city until the end of February 1945.
 By early March American troops – part of the 83rd Infantry Division – had occupied the neighbouring city of Neuss and the left bank of the Rhine in Düsseldorf.
 Gauleiter of NSDAP and Reich Defense Commissioner Friedrich Karl Florian had ordered a scorched earth policy.
 All utilities and transportation were to be blown up including the Rhine bridge crossings, and the population of Düsseldorf was to be evacuated.
 The city was under constant attack and was completely encircled by 10 April 1945.